eagronin/yelp-prepare/README.md

 where text like '%hate%';
 ```

-The output below shows that the number of reviews with the word "love" is substantially large than the number of reviews with the word "hate":
+The output below shows that the number of reviews with the word "love" is substantially larger than the number of reviews with the word "hate":

 | Word | No. Reviews Containing the Word |
 |:--- | ---:|